 Laser photocoagulation is still an important part of the eye doctor’s toolkit, especially to treat advancing wet AMD.

 If you have vision loss from wet AMD, ask your eye doctor if either of these treatments can help you.

 Visiting your eye doctor regularly and having a comprehensive eye examination can help detect AMD in its early stages.
 While there is currently no cure for AMD, treatment may slow the disease and keep you from having severe vision loss and may able to restore some loss of sight.
-Contact Dr. Susan Resnick to find the best treatment plan and ways to manage your AMD.Our practice serves patients from New York City, The East Side, Roslyn, and Nassau County, New York and surrounding communities.
+Contact Dr. Susan Resnick to find the best treatment plan and ways to manage your AMD.Our practice serves patients from New York City, Roslyn, Long Island, and Nassau County, New York and surrounding communities.